arrai-innovations/django-migrationnames/README.md

 Project code, app names, model names, and migrations have been changed to obscure what the project is and minimize things needed to test the issue.
 These changes didn't affect the circular dependency issues that occur.

-There are 8 distinct situations that can occur.
-2 of them succeed and 6 cause a CircularDependencyError.
+There are 2 distinct situations that can occur.
+1 of them succeeds and 1 causes a CircularDependencyError.

 The first step to help prevent circular dependency errors, was to comment out the dependencies to other apps in the older migrations.
 This helps, but doesn't fix the issue.
 The issue is related to this set containing migration names.
 If this set is turned into a list, then the success rate jumps to 100%.

     https://github.com/django/django/blob/2d2e1a6a9dbfe0cba58a4d2486c51fccdb501d55/django/db/migrations/loader.py#L111-L115

-## Recent Changes / Discoveries

-* 2 old migrations had dependencies that I had missed commenting out, which appears to be how this issue occurs.

-* Commented out 1 of the old migration dependencies.
-This modified the distinct situations that can occur.
-There are now 2 that succeed and 2 that cause a CircularDependencyError.

-* All apps have been modified to have a max of 6 migrations.

-* Modified the dependency in the old migration to point to the last migration for that app.

-* Removed apps 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 14, 15, 16, and 17.
-Also contrib, which wasn't used.

 ## Usage